Find Trade Colleges

 Best Southwest Region Schools for Affordable Quality for a Bachelor's in Mechanical Engineering

 Our analysis found University of North Texas to be the best value school for mechanical engineering technology students who want to pursue a bachelor’s degree in the Southwest Region .
-UNT is a very large public school located in the city of Denton.
+UNT is a fairly large public school located in the midsize city of Denton.

 The average tuition and fees for an out-of-state undergraduate student at UNT are $20,932 a year.
 The average amount in student loans that me tech majors at UNT take out while working on their Bachelor's Degree is $25,083.

-Full Mechanical Engineering Technology at University of Houston Report
+Full Mechanical Engineering Technology at University of North Texas Report

-Read full report on Mechanical Engineering Technology at Tarleton State University
+Read full report on Mechanical Engineering Technology at University of Houston

 The average tuition and fees for an out-of-state undergraduate student at SHSU are $18,752 a year.

-The excellent bachelor’s degree programs at Oklahoma State University - Main Campus helped the school earn the #5 place on this year’s ranking of the best value mechanical engineering technology schools in the Southwest Region .
-Located in the distant town of Stillwater, OSU is a public school with a very large student population.
+You’ll be in good company if you decide to attend Oklahoma State University - Main Campus.
+It ranked #5 on our 2023 Best Value Mechanical Engineering Bachelor’s Degree Schools in the Southwest Region list.
+Located in the town of Stillwater, OSU is a public school with a fairly large student population.

 The average tuition and fees for an out-of-state undergraduate student at OSU are $25,630 a year.
 On average, me tech graduates from OSU take out $23,091 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $436.